open5e/open5e/source/gameplay-mechanics/ability-scores.rst

 When a number of individuals are trying to accomplish something as a group, the GM might ask for a group ability check.
-In such a situation, the characters who are skilled at a particular task help cover those who aren’t.
+In such a situation, the characters who are skilled at a particular task help cover those who aren't.

 To make a group ability check, everyone in the group makes the ability check.
 If at least half the group succeeds, the whole group succeeds.
 Otherwise, the group fails.

-Group checks don’t come up very often, and they’re most useful when all the characters succeed or fail as a group.
+Group checks don't come up very often, and they're most useful when all the characters succeed or fail as a group.
 For example, when adventurers are navigating a swamp, the GM might call for a group Wisdom (Survival) check to see if the characters can avoid the quicksand, sinkholes, and